60DYu Darvish

 SP SD

-Darvish (elbow) played light catch Wednesday, AJ Cassavell of MLB.com reports.
+Darvish (elbow) is scheduled to throw another simulated game Friday, AJ Cassavell of MLB.com reports.

 EDGE Analysis